shotgunsoftware/developer.shotgunsoftware.com/docs/en/quick-answers/admin/install_desktop_silent.md

 lang: en
 ---

+How do I install the Shotgun Desktop silently on Windows?
+===

 To run the Shotgun Desktop installer silently, simply launch the Shotgun Desktop installer the following way:

 `ShotgunInstaller_Current.exe /S`